AndyNibbs/RTZ/README.md

 "Manual node contains a sequence of ScheduleElement nodes that describe time preferences and calculation restrictions for  selected legs of the route.
 A waypoint should not have more than one associated ScheduleElement within a Manual node."

+Workflow:
+- Make a azure pipelines release pipeline to make a git hub release
+- Unit and integration tests to keep it doing the same thing

 ## General

 RTZ is a .net core 3.0 console app so it should run on Linux/MacOS as well as Windows.